wasmerio/wasmer/spectests/README.md

 - `SKIP_SHARED_TABLE` [elem.wast]
 Currently sharing tables between instances/modules does not work.
 Below are some of the reasons it is hard to achieve.

-  - Rust naturally prevents such because of the possibility of race conditions
+  - Rust naturally prevents such because of the possibility of race conditions.
-  - ImportObject is just a wrapper, what we really care about is references to its content.
+  - `ImportObject` is just a wrapper, what we really care about are the references to its content.
-  - Instance::new contains a mutation points, the part where after getting the object (memory or table) we push values to it table[table_element_index] = func_addr
+  - There are sections where we mutate these references in `Instance::new` function.
+    ```rust
+    table[table_element_index] = func_addr ...;
+    ```
-  - Instance has its own created memories and tables and references to them must outlive Instance::new()
+  - Instance has its own memories and tables (which are internal to a wasm module).
+References to them must outlive  the `Instance::new()` function.
   - Possible strategy
     ```rust
     // ImportObject should be passed by ref